Skip to main content

 Upstash offers a generous free tier — 10,000 commands per day with 256 MB storage.
 For side projects and small apps, you might never need to pay.
 Their pricing beyond the free tier is pay-per-request, which aligns perfectly with serverless economics.

-I have been using Upstash for my Next.js projects on Vercel for about a year now, and it has been rock solid.
+I've been using Upstash for my Next.js projects on Vercel for about a year now, and it's been rock solid.
 Latency from Indian servers is around 50-80ms (their closest region is Singapore), which is acceptable for most caching scenarios.
+Not as fast as a local Redis instance, obviously, but the trade-off for zero ops burden is worth it.
+I think for most side projects, it's arguably the best option available.

 Monitoring with RedisInsight

-You cannot optimize what you cannot measure.
-RedisInsight is Redis's official GUI tool, and it is free.
-It gives you:
+You can't fix what you can't see.
+RedisInsight is Redis's official GUI tool, and it's free.
+Here's what it gives you:

-• Real-time memory analysis — which keys are consuming the most memory
+• Real-time memory analysis — which keys are eating the most memory

 • Slow log viewer — commands taking longer than expected